 Unlike other ships we’ve traveled on, it was the same entertainment team that did a different performance every night.
-Given they were able to deliver a near flawless performance for just about every night during the two weeks of the cruise, it was quite an impressive feat and a testament to their talent and versatility.
+Given they were able to deliver a near-flawless performance for just about every night during the two-week cruise, it was quite an impressive feat and a testament to their talent and versatility.

 Still, most of the shows were not up to par with the Vegas-caliber performances that passengers have come to expect on other major cruise lines.
 It was a few notches down.
 And while it did give us something to do in the evenings, other than drink, the shows often failed to capture our attention.

 Instead, we grew to prefer the piano player in the coffee lounge who would instigate nightly singalongs, with a range from classic Billy Joel to modern hits.

 Finally, dance parties would last late into the night, and usually past our bedtime.

 Typical repositioning cruises we’ve taken have been composed largely of American retirees, with little variety in terms of age and nationality.
 So we were delighted that this cruise was much more of a mixed bag, both in respect to age ranges and where people were coming from.

 While Pullmantur cruises primarily attract a Spanish or Portuguese speaking crowd, the language of passengers for this transatlantic sailing was approximately half English.
 The cruise also had a good representation of passengers from Venezuela, Colombia, and Mexico in addition to a smattering of other Latin American countries.
 There was a sizable group of Americans who, like us, all seemed to be sailing on Pullmantur for the first time.
 Also, like us, they were attracted to the voyage by the rock bottom pricing.